Australian Institute of Health and Welfare (2020) Back problems., AIHW, Australian Government, accessed 01 December 2021

 Back problems are a range of conditions related to the bones, joints, connective tissue, muscles and nerves of the back.
 Back problems are a significant cause of disability and lost productivity.

-1 in 6 Australians (16%) reported back problems in 2014–15.
-That’s 3.7 million people
+About 4.0 million people or 1 in 6 Australians (16%) had back problems in 2017–18

-Back problems describes a range of conditions related to the bones, joints, connective tissue, muscles and nerves of the back.
+'Back problems’ describes a range of conditions related to the bones, joints, connective tissue, muscles and nerves of the back.
 These conditions can affect the neck (cervical spine), upper back (thoracic spine) and lower back (lumbar spine) as well as the sacrum and tailbone (coccyx).